geode-sdk/build-geode-mod/README.md

 To do this, make sure to set `combine: true` on the build action!

-## Building a mod on mac and windows, and then combining it
+## Building a mod on mac, android armv7 and armv8, windows, and then combining it
 Full workflow:
 ```yml
 name: Build Geode Mod